Adding passkeys to your AWS Cognito native mobile app

-Learn how to add passkeys to your native mobile app when using AWS Cognito.
+Learn how to add passkeys to your AWS Cognito native mobile app with Authsignal.

 This example will demonstrate how to add passkeys to a native mobile app when using AWS Cognito.
 It uses the Amplify React Native SDK, but if you’re not using Amplify then you can follow a similar approach can be used to our pre-built UI examples which use the AWS SDK client-side or server-side.